 Data centricity is staying true to the data.
 Staying true to the data is not limited to prioritizing data over its applications or improving data quality.
 It is also about strengthening the path from the data to the models used to derive insights from the data.
 This path is defined by assumptions.
 Assumptions must be made about the data (and the underlying data generation processes) to connect data to models.**

-Assumptions link data to models in statistics, engineering, and computer science.
-In a 1976 paper, the British statistician George Box famously wrote: “Remember that all models are wrong; the practical question is how wrong do they have to be to not be useful.”
-This is because all models simplify reality in order to reveal associations or causal relationships, or to make predictions about the future.
+Assumptions link data to models in business, statistics, engineering, and computer science.
+In a 1987 book, the British statistician George Box (and Norman Draper) famously wrote: “Remember that all models are wrong; the practical question is how wrong do they have to be to not be useful.”
+This is because all models simplify reality to uncover associations or causal relationships, or to make predictions about the future.

 We can divide the assumptions used to learn from data into two main categories: Method-based and Model-based.
 Method-based assumptions refer to the statistical or machine learning methods used.
 Model-based assumptions refer to the assumptions that are specific to the problem and solution at hand.